grosshaus-dev/alone/do.md

     - [ ] Breath, loose breath underwater.
     - [x] Post-process volume when under water.
     - [ ] Water temperature.
-- [x] Spawn point system with unlocking additional spawn points as you discover them.
-- [x] Notification system, how to notify player of unlocks, etc.
-- [ ] RPG style stat points that you can assign when you start.
-Instead of origins.
-Effect your stats.
-Unlock more points the more you level up.
-- [x] Campaign picker.
-- [x] Can pick spawn region from menu, actualy spawn at one of the regions spawn points.
-- [x] Global XP.
-    - [x] Gain XP when unlocking a spawn point.
-    - [x] Gain XP when unlocking a region.
-- [ ] Trait points and trait point unlocks.
-- [x] Spyglass.
-- [ ] Broken bottle that can be used to start a fire.
-- [x] Break bottle when unlocking spawn point.
-- [x] Can carry snail in hand.
-    - [x] Snail should close when in hand, open when placed again.
-    - [x] Shell and cap is kept when eaten.
-- [x] Hide UI on button press.
-- [x] Tides.
-- [ ] Puddles that appear after rain, dissapear again after a while.
-- [ ] Wetness for player, get wet when standing in rain.
-- [ ] Wetness for fire, rain can extinguish fires.
-- [ ] Weather.
-    - [x] Feels like temperature that adjusts with elevation and when in sun.
-- [x] Climate.

 ### Change